top of page

 Meet the Leaders Behind Momentum

-I saw it first in forensic psychiatric institutions, where I worked after studying psychology.
-Staff members showing up every day, putting themselves on the line, bringing their whole selves to work — sometimes because work was the one place that made sense when everything else at home didn't.
-I watched brilliant, dedicated people burn out not because they lacked passion, but because no one had built systems to sustain them.
+She saw it first in forensic psychiatric institutions, where she worked after studying psychology.
+Staff members showing up every day, putting themselves on the line, bringing their whole selves to work; sometimes because work was the one place that made sense when everything else at home didn't.
+She watched brilliant, dedicated people burn out not because they lacked passion, but because no one had built systems to sustain them.

-Then my husband Keith decided to run for Tacoma City Council.
+Then her husband, Keith, decided to run for the Tacoma City Council.
 In 2015, no Black man had won a council seat since Harold Moss served as mayor.
-We didn't come from political families.
-We had no playbook.
-And when we hired a campaign consultant, we quickly realized: this person didn't understand our experience.
-When Keith knocked on doors and faced questions like "Who's your father?" or worse, no one had prepared us.
-No one talked about the emotional and psychological work required to pursue power as a Black person in America — just the mechanics of doors knocked and dollars raised.
+Christina and Keith didn't come from political families.
+They had no playbook.
+When Keith knocked on doors and faced blatant racism, no one talked about the emotional and psychological work required to pursue power as a Black person in America; it was just the mechanics of doors knocked and dollars raised.

-That's how Momentum was born — not from a business plan, but from a gap we lived through and refused to let others face alone.
+That's how Momentum was born; not from a business plan, but from a gap Christina and Keith lived through and refused to let others face alone.

-Our clients have included the ACLU of Washington, the Washington State Department of Health, and community-rooted organizations across the Pacific Northwest.
-We've managed winning campaigns — including municipal, legislative, judicial, and initiative campaigns.
-We led a two-year statewide advocacy campaign with the ACLU to end the war on drugs approach to people with substance use disorders, working alongside Black, Brown, and Indigenous leaders to shift policy and public narrative during the height of COVID.
+Past clients have included the Washington State Department of Health, and community-rooted organizations across the Pacific Northwest.
+Momentum has managed winning municipal, legislative, judicial, and initiative campaigns, including a two-year statewide advocacy campaign with the ACLU to end the war on drugs approach to people with substance use disorders, working alongside Black, Brown, and Indigenous leaders to shift policy and public narrative during the height of COVID.

-I hold a Negotiation Mastery Certification from Harvard Business School and serve as a Trustee at Bates Technical College and on the Greater Tacoma Community Foundation Board.
-I'm also co-founder of Elevate Black Wellness, a statewide initiative advancing wellness in Black communities through intervention, connection, and prevention.
+Christina's focus has expanded into broader civic leadership.
+She serves as a Governor-appointed Trustee and twice-elected Board Chair at Bates Technical College, a Board member at the Greater Tacoma Community Foundation, and Co-founder of Elevate Black Wellness, a statewide initiative advancing wellness in Black communities through intervention, connection, and prevention.
+She also holds a Negotiation Mastery Certification from Harvard Business School.

 Recognition: